CPSLabGU/gttcan/README.md

 The NTU (Network Time Unit) is 0.1us.
 Each device should maintain its own local time at best-effort resolution.
 No device on the network should start transmitting until it has received a start of schedule [Reference Message](reference-message) to make sure it is synchronised with the other devices.

 ## Schedule
-The schedule is the heart of the protocol.
+The schedule is the basis of the protocol.
 The exact implementation can be decided by the user, but the following information is required.

 *Schedule Length* - How many entries in one round of the schedule.
-Recommended <128.

 *Entry Duration* - How long (in NTU) each entry in the schedule is alloted.
 Must be greater than the tranmission time for a single can frame (in NTU).